ppy/osu-wiki/news/2024/2024-05-07-osutaiko-world-cup-2024-concludes.md

 This year the osu!taiko community has been blessed with **16** brand new [osu! originals](/wiki/osu!_originals), all of them also accompanied by original artwork in the form of beatmap backgrounds, background videos and storyboards!

 We highly recommend that you take a minute of your time to check out the highlighted originals below.
-Ranging from many flavours of electronic music (such as breakcore, hardcore, etc.), to even some jazz pieces, you are sure to find something you will enjoy listening to at the very least.
+Ranging from many flavours of electronic music (such as breakcore, hardcore, etc.), to even some jazz pieces, you are sure to find something you will enjoy listening to at the very least (or picking up for your next mapping masterpiece).

 ### Round of 32